A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Introduction

 \subsection{Contributions}

-In this paper, we design, analyze, and implement a step-search SQP (\SSSPQ) method for solving nonlinear equality-constrained stochastic optimization problems where exact constraint function values and derivatives are available, but only stochastic approximations of the objective function and its associated derivatives can be computed.
+In this paper, we design, analyze, and implement a step-search SQP (\SSSPQ) method for solving nonlinear equality constrained stochastic optimization problems where exact constraint function values and derivatives are available, but only stochastic approximations of the objective function and its associated derivatives can be computed.
 These stochastic approximations are computed via inexact probabilistic zeroth- and first-order oracles, which are similar to those in~\cite{jin2022high}, with parameters controlling the accuracy and reliability of the approximations, and allowing for biased approximations.
-Our proposed algorithm is inspired by state-of-the-art line search SQP methods~\cite{byrd2008inexact} in conjunction with the recent stochastic adaptive step-search framework developed in \cite{jin2022high} for the unconstrained stochastic setting.
+Our proposed algorithm is inspired by state-of-the-art line-search SQP methods~\cite{byrd2008inexact} in conjunction with the recent stochastic adaptive step-search framework developed in \cite{jin2022high} for the unconstrained stochastic setting.
 At every iteration, the algorithm constructs a model of the reduction in the merit function that serves the dual purpose of a measure of sufficient progress (part of the step size computation) and a proxy for convergence.
 To mitigate the challenges that arise due to the noise in the objective function evaluations, our step-search method employs a relaxed sufficient decrease condition similar to that proposed in~\cite{BeraByrdNoce19}.
-Under reasonable assumptions, we provide a high probability worst-case iteration complexity bound for the proposed algorithm.
-Specifically, we prove that with overwhelmingly high probability, our proposed algorithm generates a first-order $\varepsilon$-stationary iterate in $\mathcal{O}(\varepsilon^{-2})$ iterations, where $\varepsilon$ is bounded away from zero and its lower bound is dictated by the noise and bias in the zeroth- and first-order oracles.
-The complexity bound derived matches that of the deterministic algorithm provided in~\cite{CurtONeiRobi21}.
-There are two key differences between our paper and \cite{CurtONeiRobi21}: $(i)$ our algorithm requires access to the objective function whereas the method in \cite{CurtONeiRobi21} is objective-function-free; and $(ii)$ our first-order oracle provides estimates with sufficient accuracy only with some probability and can provide arbitrarily bad estimates otherwise.
-Finally, numerical results on standard nonlinear equality-constrained test problems~\cite{gould2015cutest} illustrate the efficiency and efficacy of our proposed algorithm.
+Under reasonable assumptions, we provide a high probability iteration $\varepsilon$-complexity bound for the proposed algorithm.
+Specifically, we prove that with overwhelmingly high probability, our algorithm generates a first-order $\varepsilon$-stationary iterate in $\mathcal{O}(\varepsilon^{-2})$ iterations, where $\varepsilon$ is bounded away from zero and its lower bound is dictated by the noise and bias in the zeroth- and first-order oracles.
+When exact objective function and gradient values are computable, the $\varepsilon$-complexity bound matches that of the deterministic algorithm in~\cite{CurtONeiRobi21}.
+In~\cite{CurtONeiRobi21}, the authors also provide non-asymptotic convergence guarantees for the stochastic algorithm proposed in~\cite{BeraCurtRobiZhou21} (for which only asymptotic convergence was proven).
+There are two key differences between our contributions and \cite{CurtONeiRobi21}: $(i)$ our algorithm requires access to estimates of the objective function whereas the method in \cite{CurtONeiRobi21} is objective-function-free; and $(ii)$ our first-order oracle provides estimates with sufficient accuracy only with some probability and can provide arbitrarily bad estimates otherwise.
+Finally, experiments on standard nonlinear equality constrained test problems~\cite{gould2015cutest} illustrate the efficiency and efficacy of our proposed algorithm.